papivot/pace-docs/PKS Workload Deployment using Helm.md

 ## Deploy Prometheus

-Before we start with the deployment we wil
+Before we start with the deployment we will create a namespace called **monitoring** and limit all work to the monitoring namespace.

+> `kubectl create namespace monitoring`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4OTcxMDg4MiwtMTg4MzgxNDY4Myw5Mz
+eyJoaXN0b3J5IjpbMTE4MTY3MTM2MywtMTg4MzgxNDY4Myw5Mz
 A4MDYwMTVdfQ==
 -->